 In addition to his position as a Fellow of the FIA Institute for Motor Sport Safety, Dr Henderson is also a Fellow of the Association for the Advancement of Automotive Medicine (AAAM), and the Australasian College of Road Safety.
 He is a member of several other international safety organisations including the Australian Trauma Society and the Society of Automotive Engineers.

-In 2004 he was awarded Life Membership of the Confederation of Australian Motor Sport (CAMS).
-In 2007 Dr Henderson became the inaugural Chairman of the Australian Institute for Motor Sport Safety, and is currently leading its expanding research and educational activities.
+In 2004 he was awarded Life Membership of the Confederation of Australian Motor Sport (CAMS), and in 2016 CAMS' highest honour, the Award of Merit.
+In 2007 Dr Henderson became the inaugural Chairman of the Australian Institute for Motor Sport Safety, and led its expanding research and educational activities until his retirement in 2017.